Otumfuo Nana Osei Tutu II: 25th Anniversary Celebration

-Destoolment of sub chiefs
+Destoolment and sanctioning of sub chiefs

+In 2002, Osei Tutu destooled Ohenenana Kwaku Duah, the chief of Bonwire, for insubordination and a blatant disregard of customs in the installation and deposition of his sub chiefs.
+In 2009 Nana Kofi Agyei Bi III, the chief of Atwimah was destooled for fraudulent sale of land.
+In 2015, Nana Mensah Bonsu chief of Pakyi Number One was destooled for inciting the youth to wreak havoc in the area.
+In April 2018, the Atwimahene, Nana Antwi Agyei Brempong II was destooled by the Asantehene.
+He was found guilty of misuse of the Great Oath, flouting the monarch's decrees about land administration and several other misdeeds.
+He was later pardoned and reinstated.
 In June 2019, Osei Tutu II destooled two chiefs for various offences against the stool.
 Akyamfou Kwame Akowuah was dethroned for violating the Great Oath of Asanteman.
 Nana Ahenkro Sei Ababio III was also deposed for disregarding directives about chieftaincy and land disputes.
-In April 2018, the Atwimahene, Nana Antwi Agyei Brempong II was destooled by the Asantehene.
-He was found guilty of misuse of the Great Oath, flouting the monarch's decrees about land administration and several other misdeeds.
-He was later pardoned and reinstated.
-In 2009 Nana Kofi Agyei Bi III, the chief of Atwimah was destooled for fraudulent sale of land.
-In 2015, Nana Mensah Bonsu chief of Pakyi Number One was destooled for inciting the youth to wreak havoc in the area.
-In 2002 Osei Tutu destooled Ohenenana Kwaku Duah, the chief of Bonwire, for insubordination and a blatant disregard of customs in the installation and deposition of his sub chiefs.
 In July 2020, the Bantamahene was summoned before the monarch on charges of land encroachment and the diversion of the Subin river without permission.
 He was pardoned after some of the divisional chiefs pleaded for clemency.
 He was ordered to reverse all action in the land encroachment and river diversion and also fined.